saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Execute ADB shell commands, through Appium's `mobile: shell` capability.

 :::note
 Sauce Labs now supports ADB commands for Appium.
 To use ADB and `mobile: shell` commands, please [sign up for our BETA through this form](https://forms.gle/42qv8U1RukqC62x86) and indicate the desired ADB commands you would like to run.
-We will be supporting a limited list of ADB commands through `mobile: shell`, please [see here](/mobile-apps/mobile-faq/#im-encountering-errors-when-executing-adb-shell-commands-what-could-be-the-issue).
+We will be supporting a limited list of ADB commands through `mobile: shell`, [see the detailed list here.](/mobile-apps/mobile-faq/#im-encountering-errors-when-executing-adb-shell-commands-what-could-be-the-issue).
 :::